Smoke & Pine | Food Essays, Global Pantry & Adaptive Cooking by Ken Lewis

 The Philosophy

-I learned to cook the hard way.
 No culinary school.
 No polished origin story.
-Just hot pans, burned hands, bad shifts, good mentors, Idaho weather, and twenty-five years of professional kitchens teaching me what food is worth when ego burns off.
+Hot pans, burned hands, bad shifts, good mentors, Idaho weather, and a long time figuring out what food is worth when ego burns off.

 Start Here